Extreme-Value Theorems for Optimal Multidimensional Pricing: Abstract

 \section{Abstract}

-We provide a Polynomial Time Approximation Scheme for the {\em multi-dimensional unit-demand pricing problem}, when the buyer's values are independent (but not necessarily identically distributed.)
-For all $\epsilon>0$, we obtain a $(1+\epsilon)$-factor approximation to the optimal revenue in time polynomial, when the values are sampled from Monotone Hazard Rate (MHR) distributions, quasi-polynomial, when sampled from regular distributions, and polynomial in $n^{{\rm poly}(\log r)}$, when sampled from general distributions supported on a set $[u_{min}, r u_{min}]$.
-We also provide an additive PTAS for all bounded distributions.
+We provide a near-optimal, computationally efficient algorithm for the {unit-demand pricing problem}, where a seller wants to price $n$ items to optimize revenue against a unit-demand buyer whose values for the items are independently drawn from known distributions.
+For any chosen accuracy $\epsilon>0$ and item values bounded in $[0,1]$, our algorithm achieves revenue that is optimal up to an additive error of at most~$\epsilon$, in polynomial time.
+For values sampled from Monotone Hazard Rate (MHR) distributions, we achieve a $(1-\epsilon)$-fraction of the optimal revenue in polynomial time, while for values sampled from regular distributions the same revenue guarantees are achieved in quasi-polynomial time.

-Our algorithms are based on novel extreme value theorems for MHR and regular distributions, and apply probabilistic techniques to understand the statistical properties of revenue distributions, as well as to reduce the size of the search space of the algorithm.
-As a byproduct of our techniques, we establish structural properties of optimal solutions.
-We show that, for all $\epsilon >0$, $g(1/\epsilon)$ distinct prices suffice to obtain a $(1+\epsilon)$-factor approximation to the optimal revenue for MHR distributions, where $g(1/\epsilon)$ is a quasi-linear function of $1/\epsilon$ that does not depend on the number of items.
-Similarly, for all $\epsilon>0$ and $n>0$, $g(1/\epsilon \cdot \log n)$ distinct prices suffice for regular distributions, where $n$ is the number of items and $g(\cdot)$ is a polynomial function.
-Finally, in the i.i.d.
-MHR case, we show that, as long as the number of items is a sufficiently large function of $1/\epsilon$, a single price suffices to achieve a $(1+\epsilon)$-factor approximation.
+Our algorithm for bounded distributions applies probabilistic techniques to understand the statistical properties of revenue distributions, obtaining a reduction in the search space of the algorithm through dynamic programming.
+Adapting this approach to MHR and regular distributions requires the proof of novel extreme value theorems for such distributions.

+As a byproduct, our techniques establish structural properties of {approximately-optimal and near-optimal solutions.
+We show that, when the buyer's values are independently distributed according to MHR distributions, pricing all items at the same price achieves a constant fraction of the optimal revenue.} Moreover, for all $\epsilon >0$, at most $g(1/\epsilon)$ distinct prices suffice to obtain a $(1-\epsilon)$-fraction of the optimal revenue, where $g(1/\epsilon)$ is a quadratic function of $1/\epsilon$ that does not depend on the number of items.
+Similarly, for all $\epsilon>0$ and $n>0$, at most $g(1/\epsilon \cdot \log n)$ distinct prices suffice if the values are independently distributed according to regular distributions, where $g(\cdot)$ is a polynomial function.
+Finally, if the values are i.i.d. from some MHR distribution, we show that, as long as the number of items is a sufficiently large function of $1/\epsilon$, a single price suffices to achieve a $(1-\epsilon)$-fraction of the optimal revenue.